koreanpro22/NotTaut/README.md

 * Users can delete messages they sent or in workspaces they own

 ## Socket.io
-* Users can view new, edited, deleted messages via real-time
+* Users can view new, edit, delete messages via real-time

 ### Built By